A 501(c)(3) nonprofit

 • Wants a drug and alcohol-free environment to live in, short or long term.

-• Has tried other treatment and is looking for something with more time and more ground beneath it.
+• Is ready for sober living and looking for more time and more ground beneath it.

-• Is open to honest work, ranch life, and being part of a community of men in recovery.
+• Is open to honest work, ranch life, and being part of a community of sober men.

-• Is medically and physically able to participate in ranch chores and daily life.
+• Is stable and physically able to participate in ranch chores and daily life.

 Cost & accessibility